Royal Foundation of St Katharine

-The Royal Foundation of St Katherine is a religious charity based in the East End of London.
+The Royal Foundation of St Katharine is a religious charity based in the East End of London.
 The Foundation traces its origins back to the medieval church and monastic hospital St Katharine's by the Tower (full name Royal Hospital and Collegiate Church of St. Katharine by the Tower), established in 1147, next to the Tower of London.

-The church, a royal peculiar, was the heart of the Precinct of St Katharine by the Tower, a densely populated little district; a Liberty with extra-parochial status, and which later became a civil parish.
+The church, a royal peculiar, was the heart of the Precinct of St Katharine by the Tower, a small but densely populated district; a Liberty with extra-parochial status, and which later became a civil parish.
 Both the church and the district were destroyed in 1825 to make way for the new St Katharine Docks which took its name from the church and district it replaced.

 The institution itself survived the destruction associated with the construction of the dock, by transferring to a site near Regents Park, but it returned to the East End after World War II, using the site of Ratcliff's parish church, St James, which had been destroyed by bombing during the Blitz.

 Original church

 It was founded by Queen Matilda, wife of King Stephen, in 1147 in memory of two of her children, Baldwin and Matilda, who had died in infancy and been buried in the Priory Church of Holy Trinity at Aldgate.
 Its endowment was increased by two queens consort, Eleanor of Castile (who gave a gift of manors) and Philippa of Hainault.
 It was made up of three brothers, three sisters (with full and equal rights), a bedeswoman and six "poor clerks", all under a master.
 It was a religious community and medieval hospital for poor infirm people next to the Tower of London.
-In 1273, after a dispute over its control, Queen Eleanor granted a new charter, reserving the foundation’s patronage to the queens of England.
+In 1273, after a dispute over its control, Queen Eleanor granted a new charter, reserving the foundation's patronage to the queens of England.
 For 678 years, the foundation carried on its work in the East End of London despite periodic difficulties and renewal.
 In the 15th century its musical reputation rivalled that of St Paul's Cathedral and in 1442 it was granted a charter of privileges which made it and its 23 acre precinct a liberty with its own prison, officers and court, all outside the City of London's ecclesiastical and civil jurisdiction.

 Its liberty status and the fact it was personally owned and protected by the Queen Mother, meant that it was not dissolved but re-established in a Protestant form.
-It continued to exist through the religious changes of the time: reversion to Roman Catholicism under Mary, return to Anglicanism under Elizabeth I and the Puritan Revolution.
+It continued to exist through the religious changes of the time: reversion to Roman Catholicism under Mary I, return to Anglicanism under Elizabeth I and the Puritan Revolution.
 Its continuing establishment of lay brothers and sisters, however, drew hostile attention from extreme Protestants—for example, it was only saved from being burned down by the mob in the 1780 Gordon Riots by a small group of pro-government inhabitants.